BarryCap/BarryCap.github.io/CONTRIBUTING.md

 ---
 ### Starting with a verb
 &emsp;Every commit should begin with a verb at the present time, explaining the kind of action that is being executed in the commit.
-- If a new file is created, the commit name should begin with `Add`;
+- If a new file, class, script etc. is created, the commit name should begin with `Add` or `Create`;
 - If a file is modified, the commit name should begin with `Edit` or `Change`;
 - If information in a file is updated, the commit name should begin with `Update`;
 - If an issue, a typo etc. was fixed, the commit name should begin with `Fix`;